prenagha/snooze.mmbundle/README.md

 Make sure you have `python3` installed, [http://docs.python-guide.org/en/latest/starting/install3/osx/](http://docs.python-guide.org/en/latest/starting/install3/osx/)

+You need the latest BETA of MailMate, which has special `x-snooze` header support built-in.

 Message wake-up by appearing in a Smart Mailbox when they awake.
 To achieve this create a Smart Mailbox, Snooze:
 * Source the `Later` folder in each IMAP account